ChannexIO/announcements/announcements.md

 ### April Update 🚀 (8th May 2023)

 #### Summary of Changes
-- NeW: You can now sort the room order on the inventory page
+- New: You can now sort the room order on the inventory page
 - Lots of small bug fixes and improvements

 #### Coming Soon